gematik/techblog/_posts/2023-01-11-no-builder-in-kotlin.markdown

 ## What is the problem Lombok @Builder is solving?

-Let's assume we have a dto containing many properties including `username` and `password`.
+Let's assume we have a DTO containing many properties including `username` and `password`.
 The class has one constructor to initialize all its properties.
 Invoking this constructor in Java>=10 will look something like this:

 ```java